Professional football’s increasingly questionable relationship with dodgy sponsors is threatening to severely damage the sport’s reputation.

 While the deals may not be illegal, the suspect nature of the way many firms of this nature operate is casting a shadow over professional football.

-Many sponsorships can be linked to Asia and have raised concerns over whether criminal activity such as money laundering is behind the deals.
+Many sponsorships can be linked to Asia and have raised concerns about whether criminal activity such as money laundering is behind the deals.

 While there is little to prove any of the companies involved are acting illegally, there have been questions raised by fans over these sponsorship categories.